4. Publicity Contacts

 Los Angeles Outfest Festival agrees to screen film from vid-cassette

-cinema distribution in eight countries, including UK and US set up, but sales
+film - cinema distribution in eight countries, including UK and US set

-ground in, with 77% of all films made here receiving no distribution
+the ground in, with 77% of all films made here receiving no

-end, leaving its audience thought-provoked and hopefully better people.
-It
+its end, leaving its audience thought-provoked and hopefully better

-was the script that attracted virtually everyone to the project.
-"I
+people.
+It was the script that attracted virtually everyone to the

-wanted to write about prejudice in a different way, that no-one had seen
+project.
+"I wanted to write about prejudice in a different way, that

-before, that would actually have the audience behave differently when they
+no-one had seen before, that would actually have the audience behave

 "No-one would finance the film two years ago.
 Lottery were scathing of